orbital-state/subdot/doc/filter_registry.md

      1. Pulls jobs from the queue (`subdot.workqueue`).
      2. Launches a `FilterWorker` for each new job and acks the message; the manager already marked it `RUNNING`.
      3. Subscribes to orphan notifications (`subdot.manager.filters.orphan`); on receiving a `jobId`, calls `stop()` on that worker.
-     4. Periodically calls `cleanupExpired()` to stop local workers whose own heartbeat TTL expired.
+     4. Periodically calls `isExpired()` to stop local workers whose own heartbeat TTL expired.

 ## Key Concepts